Ike only needed his stars

 We haven’t won since World War II, save for the brief First Gulf War, pushing Saddam out of Kuwait.
 Korea was a draw.
 We did not achieve our objectives in Vietnam.
 The Middle East is in turmoil.
 It remains to be seen whether or not the Taliban returns to power in Afghanistan.
-ISIS is trying to remake the borders in the Sunni heartland.
+ISIS is still trying to remake the borders in the Sunni heartland.

 The perception that we cannot be defeated leads us deeper and deeper into unwinnable conflicts and the separation of the military and war from the people keeps us from learning anything from our defeats.

 William S. Lind is a military historian who in the 1990s helped develop the concept of “Fourth Generation War,” or struggles against the insurgents, terrorists, or other “nonstate” groups that refuse to form ranks and fight like conventional armies.
 He wrote recently:

 “The most curious thing about our four defeats in Fourth Generation War—Lebanon, Somalia, Iraq, and Afghanistan—is the utter silence in the American officer corps.
 Defeat in Vietnam bred a generation of military reformers Today, the landscape is barren.
 Not a military voice is heard calling for thoughtful, substantive change.
 Just more money, please.”